legleux/xrplf-ci/docker/ubuntu/README.md

 additional arguments to specify as well, namely `GCC_VERSION` for the GCC flavor and `CLANG_VERSION` for the Clang flavor.

+Build image for `gcc` supports packaging.

-Run the commands below from the root directory of the repository.
+In order to build an image, run the commands below from the root directory of the repository.

-#### Building the Docker image for GCC.
+#### Building the Docker image for GCC

 Ensure you've run the login command above to authenticate with the Docker registry.